stevenrobertson/sd-docs/report/color_and_log_scale.md

 \begin{figure}[h]
 	\centering
 	\includegraphics{./color_and_log_scale/flame_gamma.png}
-	\caption{12 different flames are presented with different gamma threshold values.}
+	\caption{12 different gamma threshold values are presented one the baseline flame.}
 	\label{gammaflame}
 \end{figure}

 ####Gamma Threshold
 *Gamma Threshold* is a parameter setting which controls the threshold for which colors recieve the non-linear gamma correction mentioned above.
 Colors brighter than the threshold receieve the non-linear correction and colors darker than the threshold receive a linear correction instead [16].
 The threshold is a *float* data type value ranging from 0.00 to 1.00 (where 0.00 to 1.00 maps to the entire color space).
 This parameter can be used to linearly correct certain parts of an image and non-linearly correct others in attempts to produce a greater dynamic range or a stylistic affect.
 The 12 different gamma threshold values that were applied to the baseline image are show in Table \ref{gammathresholdtable}.
-The resulting images from the altered gamma threshold values can be seen in Figure \ref{gammathresholdflame}
+The resulting images from the altered gamma threshold values can be seen in Figure \ref{gammathresholdflame}.

 [TODO Do we want to replicate this?]